-Actuarial assumptions: The total pension liability was determined by an actuarial valuation as of December 31, 2018, using the following actuarial assumptions, applied to all periods included in the measurement.
+Actuarial assumptions: The total pension liability was determined by an actuarial valuation as of December 31, 2019, using the following actuarial assumptions, applied to all periods included in the measurement.
 The actuarial assumptions used are as follows:

+Actuarial cost method Individual entry age cost method

+Asset method Market value of assets Interest rates Discount rate 7.25% expenses, including inflation

+Expected long term rate of return 7.25%, net of investment

+Inflation rate 2.75%

+Annual pay increases 3.00%

+Ad-hoc cost of living increases None

+Mortality rates Pri-2012 Mortality Tables projected from 2012 with the Mortality of vesting service

+Improvement Scale MP-2019

-Actuarial cost method Asset method Individual entry age cost method Market value of assets Discourt rate 7.25% Interest rates Discount rate 7.25% Expected long term rate of return 7.25%, net of investment expenses, including inflation Inflation 2.75% Annual pay increases 3.00% Ad-hoc cost of living increases None Mortality rates RP 2014 Mortality Table projected from 2006 with the Social Security Generational Improvement Scale based on the 2018 Trustees Report Retirement rates The latter of attainment of age 65 or the completion of five years of vesting service Experience study The most recent experience study was completed in 2017 to review the interest rate and mortality assumption.
+Retirement rates The latter of attainment of age 65 or the completion of five years review the interest rate and mortality assumption.
 There has not been a recent experience study to review the demographic assumptions.
 As the Plan is not large enough to have credible experience, demographic assumptions are determined based on the results of broad population trends.